 Of the many things to love about this pie, I think my favorite it its acknowledgement of strawberries’ natural sweetness.
 Of course there’s sugar in the pie, but not an unseemly amount.
 After all, the balsamic and apple add their own sweetness.
 The bitters and black pepper didn’t stand out of course; they were there to enhance the overall flavor.
 I used orange bitters and a thick, syrupy blueberry balsamic because I had them on hand, but they’re certainly not required and the recipe calls for the straightforward versions of both.

 And oh. my. goodness.
 When I took the pie out of the oven, it was pure heaven.
 Butter and fresh strawberry jam came wafting right up, carrying a palpable nostalgia right alongside them.
 Childhood memories of warm toast with butter and jam found in a grown up version of strawberry pie.
 What a lovely surprise.

-Balsamic vinegar lends its tangy sweetness to ripe, red spring strawberries in this decidedly grown up version of strawberry pie.
-With a flaky, buttery crust, it’s the ultimate fancified version of buttered toast with jam.
+Balsamic vinegar lends its tangy sweetness to ripe, red spring strawberries in this decidedly grown up strawberry balsamic pie.

 1 recipe perfect pie crust (This makes enough for the top and bottom crust)